MR-Gullo/latex-beamer/src/phys11/slides/builderrors.md

 ### Low Priority Issues
 1. **Character Encoding**: Cosmetic � character issues

+## Progress Comparison

+**Previous Report (Original):**
+- Files with Errors: 18 out of 24 files
+- Files with No Errors: 6 files
+- Fatal Failures: 0 files

+**Current Report (2025-07-17):**
+- Files with Errors: 18 out of 24 files
+- Files with No Errors: 6 files
+- Fatal Failures: 0 files

+**Status:** No change in build success rate, but all files continue to produce PDFs with warnings.

 ## Validation of Analysis Report

 The build errors **completely validate** the analysis_report.md findings: